 However, local guides and homestay owners want to dispel the notion that marijuana is all the Rif has to offer, and are working to raise awareness of the region's cultural and nature attractions - including its brilliant hiking and adventure opportunities.
 Ecotourism to the area is a new income stream, helping to provide money for many in the local community.

 While the Rif is a safe area to travel to, we recommend hiking with a local guide.
-Accidentally blundering through someone’s marijuana plantation won’t endear you to them.
+Accidentally blundering through someone’s Morocco weed plantation won’t endear you to them.
 If hiking independently is more appealing, stick to clearly demarcated trails, take a decent map and seek local advice before you set off.

 1. Akchour Falls Hike